An interesting article. Let’s forget how expensive college is or is it worth the cost today. That is not the point of this post.

 This is a discussion about the unintended consequences of subsidies.
-Politicians can’t help themselves when prices move against their voters so they always want to subsidize their voters – especially for “important” things like college education, solar energy and ethanol.
+Politicians can’t help themselves when prices move against their voters so they always want to subsidize their voters – especially for “important” things like college education, solar energy, milk and ethanol.

 Unfortunately the subsidies not only fail to work they usually make the problem worse.

 In the case of subsidized college education the subsides given via college loans allow the college institutions including their faculty and administration to raise their prices (and salaries) to adjust for the subsidies.
-College presidents and professors end up with this largesse not college students.
+College presidents and professors end up with this largess - not college students.

 Subsidies can work if the money is applied towards lowering tuition instead of increasing salaries.